tmpearsall/homelab/README.md

 # homelab

 Overview of my ever evolving homelab.
-Device, Software, Network, and Appliances covered.  homelab adjacent gear also included.
+Devices, Software, Network, and Appliances covered.  homelab adjacent gear also included.
 Check back as there will be frequent updates.

 ## core